nwutils/create-desktop-shortcuts/README.md

 `filePath`   | String  | Any valid path or URL       | This is a required field | This is the target the shortcut points to.
 `outputPath` | String  | Any valid path to a folder  | Current user's desktop   | Path where the shortcut will be placed.
 `overwrite`  | Boolean | `true`, `false`             | false                    | If true, will replace any existing file in the `outputPath` with matching `name`

+* * *

+## Credits

+Author: The Jared Wilcurt

+Parts of the Windows portion of this utility come from [windows-shortcut-maker](https://github.com/phtdacosta/windows-shortcut-maker).
+Which is why this repo sadly uses the more restrictive GPL 3 License instead of the simpler MIT License.
+Sorry about that, out of my hands.